No Omaha: Florida sweeps Clemson in super regional to end Tigers’ season

 Clemson looked like it might pull off the extra-innings win after a solo home run from Alden Mathes in the top of the 13th inning.
 Shortly after Mathes slammed the bat down and scored the go-ahead run (10-9), the umps huddled to discussed apparent discipline for the Clemson batter.
 In the aftermath of that discussion, Leggett left the dugout and was ejected.
 Bakich was ejected moments later.

-Florida then loaded the bases and walked it off with the 11-10 win with a double in the bottom of the 13th.
+Florida then loaded the bases and walked it off with the 11-10 win with an RBI double from center fielder Michael Robertson in the bottom of the 13th.

 This is a developing story and will be updated.